Akshitha412/Interview-agent/README.md

 > else, executes on;y if the code in try blovks runs perfectly
 > example is division by zero
 > :submit

-  -> Score: 6/10 | Feedback: The candidate provided a basic understanding of try-except blocks in Python, including the try, except, and else clauses, but the explanation was somewhat simplistic and lacked a concrete example from a recent project, and code syntax was not provided.
+  #### Score: 6/10 |
+  #### Feedback: The candidate provided a basic understanding of try-except blocks in Python, including the try, except, and        clauses, but the explanation was somewhat simplistic and lacked a concrete example from a recent project, and code           syntax was not provided.

 Q2: Describe a situation where you had to optimize the performance of a Python script, what steps did you take, and what were the results?
 Type your answer below.
 Press ':submit' on a new line when you are finished.
-> i optimized a python script by first identying the slow part of the code, i reduced unnecassary loops, used built in functions and avoided repeated database quesries , after testing the changes the scrpit ran faster and used less memory
+> i optimized a python script by first identying the slow part of the code, i reduced unnecassary loops, used built in functions and avoided repeated database quesries , after testing the changes the scrpit ran faster and used less memory submit

-> :submit
-  -> Score: 6/10 | Feedback: The candidate identified key steps to optimize a Python script, such as reducing unnecessary loops and using built-in functions, but the answer lacks specific details and metrics about the results, such as the percentage improvement in speed and memory usage.
+#### Score: 6/10 |
+#### Feedback: The candidate identified key steps to optimize a Python script, such as reducing unnecessary loops and using built-in functions, but the answer lacks specific details and metrics about the results, such as the percentage improvement in speed and memory usage.

 Q3: Can you explain the difference between static typing and dynamic typing in programming languages, and how does Python's dynamic typing affect the way you design and write your code?
 Type your answer below.